Aurelian-C/React-Summary_App/src/markdowns/14_Replacing_Redux_with_React_hooks/Alternative_2_Using_a_custom_Hook_part1.md

 Is important to notice that ==`globalState` is **defined outside of the `useStore` custom hook, so it's global**.
 It's not recreated when we call `useStore` custom hook, it's not created separately for every component that consumes the `useStore` custom hook.
 Instead the `globalState` variable will be created _once_ when the "store.js" file is first imported, and thereafter any other file that imports from the "store.js" file, _all_ will use the same state that is stored in that `globalState` variable==.

 > **IMPORTANT**: That's one important idea here: we'll share data between all files that import from "store.js" and that's not something we did before when we learn custom hooks.
 When we learned custom hooks the idea was the opposite: we could share logic but not data.
-Now we can ==**share _logic_ and _data_** by managing the data outside of the custom hook, because inside of the custom hook it would not be shared, it would be inclusive to each component==.
+Now we can ==**share _logic_ and _data_** by managing the data outside of the custom hook, because inside of the custom hook it would not be shared (global), it would be inclusive to each component==.
 >
-> If `globalState` is defined inside of our `useStore` custom hook each component would get it's own data, but managing it outside of the custom hook every file that imports the "store.js" file or something from the "store.js" file gets the same shared data.
+> If `globalState` is defined inside of our `useStore` custom hook each component would get it's own data (it's own `globalState`), but managing it outside of the custom hook every file that imports the "store.js" file or something from the "store.js" file gets the same shared data.

 ### The state updating function that updates the `globalState` variable